 CSCI-C 290 Tools in Computing (1-3-6 cr.)
 P: Prerequisites vary by topic.
 Exploration of topics in computing and computer science.
 Common topics include tools for power users.
 Prerequisites vary by topic.
 Lecture and laboratory format.
-May be repeated up to a total of 6 credit hours.
-May be repeated for credit up to 6 hours.
+May be repeated for a maximum of 6 credit hours.

 CSCI-C 295 Leadership and Learning (1-6 cr.)
 P: CSCI-C 211 or A 201 or INFO-I 210.
 Students work within the community to foster interest, knowledge, and appreciation of the computing sciences by preparing and leading presentations and hands-on activities for children in middle and secondary schools.
 Not for major credit.
+May be repeated for a maximum of 6 credit hours.